zhenghao-li/Data_Mining/Exercise-1.md

 ## 1.8.
 What Is The Frequency of the Difference Between Departure Time and Schedule Time

+After removing the departure delays above 95th percentile and those below 5th percentile, we get the distribution of departure delays.
 If we focus our attention to the varios departure delay time lengths, we will find that according to dataset, more than half of the departing flights from Austin didn’t have delays, but on the contrary departed earlier.

 <img src="Exercise-1_files/figure-gfm/unnamed-chunk-12-1.png" style="display: block; margin: auto;" />

-\#\#1.9 Which Month Has Most Cancellations
+## 1.9 Which Month Has Most Cancellations

 If we look at all the cancelled flights in ABIA, we will not be surprised to see March as a leading month in the number of cancelled